tmcw/fire-animal-rescue/README.md

 by express. it could be served statically through github pages or etc, but that doesn't really matter either way

 The map is powered by [Leaflet](https://leafletjs.com/reference-1.7.1.html).
-We use [lodash templates](https://lodash.com/docs/4.17.15#template) to show the help requests in the sidebar.

 site is on heroku, auto-deploying from master, the server and frontend as one chunk.